ml-opensource/Playbook/migration-guide.md

 1. Clone project and pull/checkout all branches ([script here](http://stackoverflow.com/a/21189710/1001803)).
     - Clean up all branches and keep only `master` and `develop`
     - Make sure `develop` is even or ahead of `master`
-2. From `develop` branch run `git checkout -b feature/swift3-migration`
+2. From `develop` branch run `git checkout -b feature/swift3-migration`.
 3. *(optional)* Clean project, remove unused files, update file structure.
-4. Update `Cartfile` to point to Swift 3 versions of dependencies
+4. Update `Cartfile` to point to Swift 3 versions of dependencies. 📦
     - Update framework names if used in project
         - `NStack` → `NStackSDK`
         - `Serializable` → `Serpent`
     - Remove existing Carthage folder and run `carthage update --platform ios` (change platform as needed)
-5. *(optional)* Update translations generator
+5. *(optional)* Update translations generator.
     - Download from latest Swift 3 release [on Github](https://github.com/nodes-ios/nstack-translations-generator/releases), do NOT add to Xcode
     - Remove any old translations generator and templates present in project
-6. Open `YourProject.xcodeproj` in Xcode 8 and run Swift migrator
+6. Open `YourProject.xcodeproj` in Xcode 8 and run Swift migrator.
     - Go through suggested changes to double check
-7. Go to Build Phases and modify current run scripts
+7. Go to Build Phases and modify current run scripts.
     - Update translations script as per [README](https://github.com/nodes-ios/nstack-translations-generator)
     - Add or update script checking for TODO & FIXME
     - Add or update Carthage copy frameworks script with new names/frameworks
-8. Update build settings
+8. Update build settings.
     - Enable whole module optimizations for release/adhoc
     - Enable bitcode if possible
     - Remove unused/old custom keys
-9. Build and fix errors, rinse & repeat until project compiles
+9. Build and fix errors, rinse & repeat until project compiles. 😬
     - **Alamofire**
 	    - Update completion type to `DataResponse`
 	    - Rename completion closure paramter to response instead of result